 For additional guidance or to discuss your case with a criminal defense lawyer, we invite you to contact our law office/law firm at the Shouse Law Group.
-Our attorneys provide both free consultations and legal advice you can trust.
+Our attorneys provide both consultations and legal advice you can trust.

 Our lawyers also represent clients throughout California State, including those in Los Angeles, Orange County, and San Diego.